ifa-ifa/Lunar-Tear/docs/LT Lua API.md

 str _LTGetModDirectory(str modName)
 ```

-Use this instead of crafting the path yourself, as the user may change mod folders for some reason.
+To access resources in your mod folder, use this and a manifest instead of crafting the path yourself, as the user may change mod folders for conflict resolution.